Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Children under 4 years: Free

-These tickets only give access to the Harry Potter Studios Park and do not include bus transfer from central London, so you will have to find your own transport.
+These tickets only give access to the Harry Potter Studios Park and do not include bus transfer from central London, so you will need to find your own transport.

-If you are going to make this visit with children, the option that I recommend you to choose is the tickets with bus transport included as it simplifies things.
-For the kids it will be easier and more comfortable to travel directly by bus to Warner Bros.
+If you are going to make this visit with children, the option I recommend you to choose is the tickets with bus transport included as it simplifies things.
+For the kids it will be more comfortable and easier to travel directly by bus to Warner Bros.
 Studios instead of having to travel by different means of transport and cross the city making several transfers on the way to get there.

 You can also choose to transfer from Victoria Station or King's Cross, both options have tickets to Harry Potter Park included.